home products resource tuner tutorials

 3. Error: This is NOT an EXE or DLL File

-Resource Tuner doesn't rely on specific file extensions such as .exe, .dll, or .txt to determine a file's type.
+Resource Tuner does not rely on specific file extensions (e.g., .exe, .dll, .txt) to determine a file's type.
 You can freely rename your file with any extension or even without one.
-When you open a file using Resource Tuner, it examines and analyzes the file's header to determine its nature.
+When you open a file with Resource Tuner, it analyzes the file's header to determine its nature.

 If Resource Tuner indicates that a file is not recognized as a DLL, this assessment is accurate.
 Don't be misled by file extensions; simply renaming a text file with a .dll extension won't magically transform it into an executable DLL.